 In addition to her academic work, Warikoo is co-chair of the Scholars Strategy Network Boston Chapter, which aims to connect scholars, policymakers, civic leaders, and journalists in the Boston area.
 She writes and speaks frequently for public audiences ((The New York Times, The Los Angeles Times, The Washington Post, The Atlantic, and more).
 See here for her public engagement.
 She also chairs the Sociology of Education Section of the American Sociological Association.

-At Harvard Natasha teaches courses on racial inequality and the role of culture in K-12 and higher education.
-She serves as co-chair of the School Advisory Council of her children’s public elementary school in Cambridge, and has been actively involved in the political process in Cambridge.
-Prior to her academic career Natasha was a teacher in New York City’s public schools for four years, and also spent time working at the US Department of Education and as a fellow with the Teachers Network Leadership Institute.
-Natasha completed her PhD in sociology from Harvard University, and BSc and BA in mathematics and philosophy at Brown University.
+Warikoo was previously Associate Professor of Education at Harvard University.
+Prior to her academic career she was a teacher in New York City’s public schools, and also spent time working at the US Department of Education.
+Warikoo completed her PhD in sociology from Harvard University, and BSc and BA in mathematics and philosophy at Brown University.
 She lives in Cambridge with her husband Ramesh Kumar and their three children.

-Contact Natasha at: natasha_warikoo-at-gse.harvard.edu or 617-495-2488
+Contact Natasha at: firstname.lastname@example.org.